ryanmklee/FacedIn/README.md

 # FacedIn
 **CPSC 304 Project - Social Media Web Application**

+This project is a social media web application for CPSC 304, a relational databases course.

 ### Backend Pre-requisites

 To install Python, please download go to [Anaconda](https://www.anaconda.com/distribution/).
 Anaconda is a package manager for Python, but does not contain all packages.